- Reference Number: HEY-676/2020

 This leaflet has been produced to give you general information on your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team.

 What is thermal radiofrequency treatment/denervation?

-Thermal radiofrequency treatment/denervation is a procedure that aims to temporarily stop a nerve transmitting pain signals.
-The nerve is heated with an electrical current delivered from a special device called a radio-frequency lesion generator.
+A denervation is a procedure that aims to temporarily stop a nerve transmitting pain signals.
+The nerve is heated with an electrical current delivered from a special device called a Radio-Frequency Lesion generator.

 Why do I need thermal radiofrequency treatment/denervation?

 This treatment can be effective in the management of chronic pain.

 Can there be any side effects or risks?

 Some patients experience mild local tenderness at the site of the injection.
 This usually settles over the next few days following the injection.
 Very rarely, the local anaesthetic may spread causing some numbness in your legs and other areas.
 This is temporary and will resolve.

 Advice to read before having a pain relief procedure

 The following information has been produced to ensure that you are able to have your pain relief procedure.
 It is essential that you read and follow the advice given below before you come to the hospital.
 If you do not follow the advice you may not be able to have your treatment.